Read This First

 Prompt 2: Provide links to quality sources of the data alluded to above.

-The section turns on UNESCO Institute for Statistics.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep UNESCO Institute for Statistics in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 One honest test after reading is whether the reader can use Historical GDP Growth to sort a live borderline case or answer a serious objection about Economic Optimism.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.